remote-system-maintenance

 • Zombie process detection

-Phase 2: System Log Review
+Phase 2: System log review

-Examine system health indicators:
+Examine system health:

 • Recent error messages in system logs

-• Journal disk consumption analysis
+• Journal disk consumption

 • Critical service status